james-s-nduka/Lambda_Functions/README.md

-# AWS CCC Lambda Functions
+# Lambda Functions

-This repository will store the Lambda Functions associated with the AWS Cloud Capability Centre Portal
+This repository will store the Lambda Functions associated with a AWS Cloud Capability Centre Portal

 ## Recommended Use